fdarbeha-amd-com/ryzen-ai-documentation/docs/ryzen_ai_libraries.rst

 ..
-Copyright (C) 2023 Advanced Micro Devices, Inc. All rights reserved.
+Copyright (C) 2023-2025 Advanced Micro Devices, Inc. All rights reserved.

 ###################################################
-Getting started with Ryzen AI CVML Library features
+Getting started with Ryzen AI CVML library features
 ###################################################

 The Ryzen AI CVML libraies build on top of the Ryzen AI drivers and execution infrastructure to provide powerful AI capabilities to C++ applications without having to worry about training specific AI models and integrating them to the Ryzen AI framework.